 If you’ve already landed yourself in some credit card debt, but have a credit score of 680 or higher, consider applying for a balance transfer.

 A balance transfer can significantly reduce your interest rates and save you hundreds to thousands in debt repayment.

 Forbes offers a simple tool to see how much you could save with a balance transfer.

 It’s also important to avoid debt sent to collections.
 Collections are noted on your credit report and significantly decrease your credit score.

 Monitor your credit report and score to keep good credit.

-Once you’ve established your line of credit and have been responsible about paying on time and in full, it’s time to protect your report and score.
+Once you’ve established your line of credit and have been responsible for paying on time and in full, it’s time to protect your report and score.

 Unfortunately, credit card and banking fraud are common.
 Be proactive about keeping your financial life safe by regularly monitoring your credit reports and score.

 You are entitled to a free credit report from all three credit bureaus (Experian, Equifax, and TransUnion) each year.

 Go directly to the bureaus or use annualcreditreport.com.

 Barclaycard® and Discover® provide their cardholders with their FICO score for free on every monthly statement.